SummaryRead the full fact sheet

 How to reduce allergy triggers to asthma

-Reducing exposure to substances that trigger your allergies and asthma symptoms is an important part of your .
-However, even with good allergy and trigger management, it is recommended you speak with your doctor about taking regular to control your asthma.
+Reducing exposure to substances that trigger your allergies and asthma symptoms is an important part of your asthma management.
+However, even with good allergy and trigger management, it is recommended you speak with your doctor about taking regular preventer medication to keep your asthma under control.

 Tips to reduce exposure to animal dander